 Welcome to the 124th Metamorphosis Monday!

 This was my office, if you could call it an office.
 It was really just a dressing room off my master bedroom with a built in dressing table that I was using as a desk.
 After several months working in this space, I began to have neck pain and tingling pain down my arms.
-It turned out this “desk” was about 4 inches shorter than it needed to be in order to be a working desk.
-It was time to do something about that before the tingling and pain running down my arms became permanent.
+It turned out my makeshift desk was about 4 inches shorter than a real desk.
+I decided it was time to make a change before the tingling and pain running down my arms became permanent.

 The logical place for a home office was my son’s old room.
 Chip left the nest many years ago and the room was left untouched since I had no need for the space.
 You can see more of this room, HERE.

 Once I made the decision to turn Chip’s room into a home office, I knew the direction I wanted to go.
 I loved the look of the Pottery Barn Bedford Collection.
-These were my inspiration pics/rooms.
+These were my inspiration pictures from the PB website.

 On January 9th, 2011, I began the mammoth job of taking apart a room that had been in place for 20 years.
 It was physically exhausting and mentally draining.
 It was so hard to face that my little boy was really grown and gone.
 I know you Mom’s and Dad’s know what I mean.
 I boxed everything up, took all the furniture apart and hauled everything down to the basement and garage by myself.
 Advil was my best friend for a few days.
 The only two pieces I had to get help with were the large book case and desk.